-This page titled 12: Tests of Means is shared under a Public Domain license and was authored, remixed, and/or curated by David Lane via source content that was edited to the style and standards of the LibreTexts platform.
+This page titled 8: Tests of Means is shared under a Public Domain license and was authored, remixed, and/or curated by David Lane via source content that was edited to the style and standards of the LibreTexts platform.

-12.1: Testing a Single Mean
+8.1: Testing a Single Mean

-- ullet Compute the probability of a sample mean being at least as high as a specified value when σ is known - · Compute a two-tailed probability - Compute the probability of a sample mean being at least as high as a specified value when σ is estimated - State the assumptions required for item 3 above
+- Compute the probability of a sample mean being at least as high as a specified value when $\sigma$ is known - Compute a two-tailed probability - Compute the probability of a sample mean being at least as high as a specified value when $\sigma$ is estimated - State the assumptions required for item 3 above

 This section shows how to test the null hypothesis that the population mean is equal to some hypothesized value.
 For example, suppose an experimenter wanted to know if people are influenced by a subliminal message and performed the following experiment.
 Each of nine subjects is presented with a series of 100 pairs of pictures.
 As a pair of pictures is presented, a subliminal message is presented suggesting the picture that the subject should choose.
 The question is whether the (population) mean number of times the suggested picture is chosen is equal to 50.
-In other words, the null hypothesis is that the population mean (μ) is 50.
-The (hypothetical) data are shown in Table 12.1.1 The data in Table 12.1.1 have a sample mean (M) of 51.
+In other words, the null hypothesis is that the population mean ( $\mu$ ) is 50.
+The (hypothetical) data are shown in Table 8.1.1.
+The data in Table 8.1.1 have a sample mean (M) of 51.
 Thus the sample mean differs from the hypothesized population mean by 1.

-Table 12.1.1: Distribution of scores
+Table 8.1.1: Distribution of scores

+Frequency

+45

+48

+49

+49

+51

+52

+53

+55

+57

-The significance test consists of computing the probability of a sample mean differing from μ by one (the difference between the hypothesized population mean and the sample mean) or more.
+The significance test consists of computing the probability of a sample mean differing from $\mu$ by one (the difference between the hypothesized population mean and the sample mean) or more.
 The first step is to determine the sampling distribution of the mean.
 As shown in a previous section, the mean and standard deviation of the sampling distribution of the mean are respectively.
-It is clear that $\mu_M = 50$.
-In order to compute the standard deviation of the sampling distribution of the mean, we have to know the population standard deviation (σ).
+It is clear that $\mu_M = 50$ .
+In order to compute the standard deviation of the sampling distribution of the mean, we have to know the population standard deviation ( $\sigma$ ).

-$$\mu_M = \mu \tag{12.1.1}$$
+$$\mu_M = \mu \tag{8.1.1}$$

 The current example was constructed to be one of the few instances in which the standard deviation is known.
-In practice, it is very unlikely that you would know σ and therefore you would use s, the sample estimate of σ .
-However, it is instructive to see how the probability is computed if σ is known before proceeding to see how it is calculated when σ is estimated.
+In practice, it is very unlikely that you would know $\sigma$ and therefore you would use s, the sample estimate of $\sigma$ .
+However, it is instructive to see how the probability is computed if $\sigma$ is known before proceeding to see how it is calculated when $\sigma$ is estimated.